abirchfield/blackout-usa/README.md

 - Find an abbreviated term for `OUT-OF-SERVICE` that sometimes causes text wrapping.
 - Generally improve the `finance` tab, which is basically useless at the moment.
 - In the generation substation modal, display the generation type icon.
+- In the line modal, use the same formatting as the generation modal to be consistent.